Rushi117108/video-calssification/README.md

 The backnbone CNN model used to extract features from each image and given inputed to BiLSTM which is a sequencial model which deduces the sequencial information in videos.

 # Requirements
 Tensorflow
 Python 3
 Cuda
 Matplotlib
 Numpy
 Pandas
 open-cv
 gc
-generator
+video-generator

 # Usage
 Assume dataset in /home folder.
 Each classes should have its folder and inside videos.